odoo/documentation/inventory/management/reporting/inventory_valuation_config.rst

        - +2*€10
        - €40

-  **Standard Price** means you estimate the cost price based on direct materials, direct labor and manufacturing overhead at the end of a specific period (usually once a year).
-You enter this cost price in the product form.
+  In **Standard Price**, any product will be valued at the cost that you defined manually on the product form.
+Usually, this cost is an estimation based on the material and labor needed to obtain the product.
+This cost must be reviewed periodically.

 Average Price
   .. rst-class:: values-table